Disabled Students' Campaign

-In the past, the Disability and Mental Wellbeing Liberation Group has been involved in fighting against cuts to benefits, lobbying the University to make buildings more accessible and campaigning to de-stigmatise mental illness.
+In the past, the Disabled Students' Campaign has been involved in fighting against cuts to benefits, lobbying the University to make buildings more accessible and campaigning to de-stigmatise mental illness.

-Each year, the Group also celebrates National Disability History Month
+Each year, the Group also celebrates Disability History Month

 , which runs from the 1st to the 30th of November, with film screenings, social media campaigns, and events.

 In 2014, the Students' Association conducted a University-wide survey of students’ experiences of mental health.
 You can read the summary report here